 Before applying for a purchase card, it’s important to check your credit score.
-Your credit score is used by lenders to determine whether your application is accepted or not.
-You can get your credit score for free through MoneySuperMarket’s Credit Monitor app.
+Lenders use this to decide whether to accept your application or not.
+You can get your credit score for free with Credit Monitor.

 If you’re after the most competitive purchase card on the market, but your credit score isn’t high, Credit Monitor provides personalised tips and actions that could help you improve your score.
 If your score starts to climb, so will the range of credit card you’re likely to get.

 Once you’ve chosen the purchase card for you, it’s worth bearing in mind the following:

-- Length of your 0% interest period: Make sure your interest-free period provides you with enough time to repay what you owe.
+- Length of your 0% interest period: Make sure your interest-free period gives you enough time to repay what you owe.
 When your promotional period is over, the interest accrued on your balance could make your repayments significantly more expensive.